sidharthkr/sidharthkr/README.md

 - 👋 Hi, I’m @sidharthkr
-- 👀 I’m interested in Bigdata and Hadoop ecosystem.
+- 👀 I’m interested in Bigdata solutions.
 - 📫 How to reach me, ping me at [@sidharth-k](https://linkedin.com/in/sidharth-k)

 <!---